Lesson PlansBack to lesson plans archive September 25, 2020

 Day One: Logical Fallacies Study and We the Voters Film

 Distribute Handout #1: Techniques of Persuasion and Logical Fallacies.
 Students may work singly or in pairs to complete their own examples of the logical fallacies, and to explain the four examples of fallacies used by Kennedy, Reagan, Clinton, Bush and Romney.
 Review answers in whole class discussion.

 Play the tongue-in-cheek We The Voters film which shows two Senators using most of the fallacies that students have just learned during a debate on global warming.
 Instruct students to identify the logical fallacies as they watch, and then play the film a second time, pausing to allow students to identify each fallacy.

 We the Voters on Vimeo.

 Instruct students to watch the presidential debate that evening, and to record their own analysis on Handout #2: Debate Watch Notes.
 As they watch, students should note any examples of fallacies in the candidates’ responses.
 Remind students that the emerging issues may surprise them.
 For example, in the 1960 Kennedy-Nixon debate, no one could have predicted that a whole presidential debate would center on Quemoy and Matsu, two small islands near Taiwan.

 Day Two: Preparing the Classroom Debate

 Distribute Handout #3: Debate Ballot.
 In discussion with the whole class, and referring to the debate issues of the night before, select a debate resolution.
-Remember that the resolution must always be written in the positive format, i.e. “The United States should start a land war with ISIS”, not “A land war with ISIS would be a mistake.”
+Remember that the resolution must always be written in the positive format, i.e. “The United States should strengthen international treaties with Iran,” not “A war with Iran would be a mistake.”